-Certain of the Managers and their affiliates have engaged, and may in the future engage, in investment banking and/or commercial banking transactions with, and may provide services to the Issuer and its affiliates in the ordinary course of business (including in respect of the tender offer announced on 3 September 2024, by the Issuer, with regard to its €675,000,000 Fixed Rate Reset Additional Tier 1 Perpetual Contingent Temporary Write-Down Securities (ISIN XS2178043530).
+Certain of the Managers and their affiliates have engaged, and may in the future engage, in investment banking and/or commercial banking transactions with, and may provide services to the Issuer and its affiliates in the ordinary course of business.
 They have received, or may in the future receive, customary fees and commissions for these transactions.
 In the ordinary course of their business activities, the Managers and their respective affiliates may make or hold a broad array of investments and actively trade debt and equity securities (or related derivative securities) and financial instruments (including bank loans) for their own account and for the accounts of their customers.
 Such investments and securities activities may involve securities and/or instruments of the Issuer and its affiliates.
+The Managers and/or their affiliates may receive allocations of Securities (subject to customary closing conditions), which may affect the future trading of the Securities.
 Where the Managers or their respective affiliates have a lending relationship with the Issuer and/or its affiliates they may routinely hedge their credit exposure to those entities consistent with their customary risk management policies.
 Typically, such Managers and their respective affiliates would hedge such exposure by entering into transactions which consist of either the purchase of credit default swaps or the creation of short positions in securities, including potentially the Securities.
 Any such short positions could adversely affect future trading prices of the Securities.
 The Managers and their respective affiliates may also make investment recommendations and/or publish or express independent research views in respect of such securities or financial instruments and may hold, or recommend to clients that they acquire, long and/or short positions in such securities and instruments.
 J&E Davy Unlimited Company is a wholly-owned subsidiary of the Issuer.